DonationStore/Donation-Store-Minecraft/README.md

 when you want.
 It will be reviewed whenever we have the chance by a developer.
 Please note that while Donation Store game plugins are open source, the core Donation Store application is a product, meaning that this plugin (while not sold with the main application), is needed to fulfill the abilities of the core app.
-By your PR being merged you agree to give us a perpetual, royalty free irrevocable to use and relicense the code and even sell it on under any terms.
+By your PR being merged you agree to give us a perpetual, royalty free irrevocable to use and re-license the code and even sell it on under any terms.